Unley, South Australia: History

 Prior to British colonisation of South Australia, Unley was home to the Aboriginal nation known as the Kaurna, or Adelaide Plains tribe.
 Settlement by colonists began in the mid-19th century, with arrivals predominantly from United Kingdom of Great Britain and Ireland, and to a small extent German speaking lands.
 At this time a small number of other ethnic groups also appeared.
 The land was cleared of native forest to farm sheep and cattle and to plant vineyards and orchards.

-Since then, it has developed into a commercial hub, just south of Adelaide's city centre.
-The suburb also has a significant Greek Australian population.

 Unley Post Office opened on 17 January 1850.

+North Unley refers to an obsolete suburb name which was officially discontinued before 1994.

 The Glenelg tram line passes the northwest corner of the suburb and another line went along Unley Road until the 1950s.

 Historic buildings

 The Goodwood Institute was built in 1928, and now houses the Goodwood Theatre & Studios, a multi-purpose venue for the performing arts and music.
 Independent Theatre, an amateur theatre company run by Rob Croser, uses the venue for many of its performances.
+In 2020 the building was bought by Chris Iley, who had managed the venue since 2014, and his partner Simone Avramidis, after a potential buyer had wanted to convert the building into apartments.
+In July 2026, they sold the building to new buyers, under a contract specifying that it would be used for community use for 99 years.

 The Ikaros Hall, formerly a Masonic Temple erected in 1927, is situated in Arthur Street, and home of the Pan-Ikarian Brotherhood of Australia, a Greek Australian diaspora community organisation founded by migrants from the island of Ikaria.

+Contemporary Unley

+Unley has developed into a commercial hub just south of Adelaide's city centre.
+The suburb also has a significant Greek Australian population, while the Roman Catholic Church of the Resurrection, in the north of the suburb, conducts services in English and Polish.